In a north Texas county, dazed residents sift through homes mangled by a tornado

 Cynthia De La Cruz said her family hoped to put some of their possessions into storage while they figure out where they're going to live.

 ''We're trying to take whatever we can save,'' she said.
-De La Cruz described the town about 55 miles (88 kilometers) north of Fort Worth as a tight-knit community of mostly Latino people.
+De La Cruz described the town about 55 miles (88 kilometers) north of Fort Worth as a tight-knit area of mostly Latino people.

 ''I know this community really sticks together when bad things happen,'' she said.

 Men were already busy Sunday afternoon putting a new roof on a heavily damaged home.
-Others were carrying furniture and other items out of destroyed homes and picking debris from metal fences in the neighborhood.
+Teams of neighbors and volunteers from a local church helped residents carry furniture and other belongings from inside battered homes into pickups and trailers.

 Christopher Landeros, 19, was at dinner in nearby Lewisville when his mom, Juana Landeros, called him and said, ''come find us in the truck.''

-Note: This story, originally published on May.
-26, 2024, has been updated to correct that the name of the Valley View police chief is Justin Stamps, not Stamms.